Keep Your Learning Abled Kid ON TRACK with Hi Lo Books.

 **Bright Apple – Unique products designed to improve the basic skills of students with special needs as well as those performing below grade level.
 High-interest, low reading level books about a wide variety of topics, games, teaching/learning tools and more.

-**Remedia Publications – Each reading book has the Interest Level and Reading Level clearly specified at the beginning of the book description.
-Remedia’s books are created with the needs of special education and struggling students in mind and focus is placed upon essential skills students need to master reading.
+**Remedia Publications – Each of the Hi Lo books has the Interest Level and Reading Level clearly specified at the beginning of the book description.
+Remedia’s books are created with the needs of special education and struggling students in mind.
+Focus is placed upon essential skills students need to master reading.
 The books are of high interest, with sequential steps, short exercises, repetition, a variety of formats and use simple, non-distracting art.

 **Sundance Publishing – Research based reading instruction and high interest, low reading level books.
-They have been around for years and have thousands of leveled reading books on a wide variety of topics that you can chose from.
-Their books are classified as “Reading for below-level readers,” so look in that category within the middle school and high school tabs for books of interest.
+They have been around for years.
+They have thousands of leveled reading books on a wide variety of topics that you can chose from.
+Their hi lo books are classified as “Reading for below-level readers,” so look in that category within the middle school and high school tabs for books of interest.

 **Critical Thinking Press – PreK–Grade 8 products develop critical thinking skills in highly effective lessons that teach Reading, Writing, Mathematics and Science.
 These engaging products are fun, challenging, and easy to use.
 In particular, I recommend the Language Mechanic and Reading Detective series for easy to use, step-by-step instruction that is easy for the child to understand and fun to use.